khaledYS/restaurant-casher/readme.md

-you miss her right ? ,
-I'am with you,
-you love her
-but she doesn't care
-whyyyyyyyyyyyyyyyyyyy
-I mean I loved her from inside my heart that now doesn't matter what matter you should do tommrow what is writtern below:- you should make two choices for the admin and one for the employer think about the others

--- I'm gonna change the sturcture of the app from having an state for the user to using the firebase/auth getAuth() -- you should continue tommorrow to import the products and catogries

-\

 # Tasks

 - [x] when the user navigate to specifec url, don't navigate him to the beggining if he already signed in.